johnkenny54/svgo/notes/notes.md

 This version had 153,216 bytes more compression than the original version, and 125,190 more than version 2.

 Mismatch results were identical to version 2.
+The two files that were mismatched in this version but passed in the original version pass in this version if the default transformPrecision is changed from 5 to 6 in convertTransform.js, so they appear to be rounding issues elsewhere in the plugin.